It is the bane of many a woman's life once she hits middle age - the

-Trying to beat the mid-life bulge?
-You've just got to find the time to walk 6,000 steps a day
+they have the answer - you just need to find the time to walk 6,000 steps a

 Strapping on a pedometer and walking at least 6,000 steps can lower the risk of conditions associated with the menopause such as diabetes